 Thumser's Neat Numbers.

-Among the star features of the program were two first-time melodies for string orchestra, composed by Oswald Thumser, St. Louis' viola expert and a leading member of the band, whose serenade, in Amalii" and Capriccio "La Belle Viennoise" were effectively given.
-Dr. Zach, it should be recalled, understands all about the viola, having played that difficult instrument while himself a member of the Boston Symphony Orchestra.
-So he knows good music for string orchestra when it's put before him.
-He led the two numbers in his best style and they sounded as though they were most gratefully arranged.
-Amalfi, a town of the lower Italian Peninsula, is a romantic spot and can be romantically written about.
-Thumser got his impressions during a sojourn in the region about which the American poet, Thomas Buchanan Read, sings:
+Among the star features of the program were two first-time melodies for string orchestra, composed by Oswald Thumser, St. Louis' viola expert and a leading member of the band, whose serenade, 'In Amalfi' and Capriccio ''La Belle Vien-noise'' were effectively given.
+Dr. Zach, it should be recalled, understands all about the viola, having played that dif-ficult instrument while himself a mem-ber of the Boston Symphony Orchestra.
+So he knows good music for string or-chestra when it's put before him.
+He lead the two numbers in his best style and they sounded as though they were most it should be romantically written about.
+Thumser got his impressions dur-the American poet, Thomas Buchanan Read, sings: